 The lace lays flat against the skin, so it can fit seamlessly under clothes.
 You can also wear the straps two ways, either classic or criss-cross.

 Whatever the occasion, wearing something tight-fitting like a bodycon dress can be incredibly empowering and confidence-boosting.

 But if you’re worried about how your silhouette will look in it or just want a little boost of confidence, shapewear is an easy solution.

 If you’re choosing shapewear for a particular dress, be conscious of where your skin will be exposed to avoid getting shapewear that pokes out of the hem or neckline.

-Also be conscious of where and how long you’ll be wearing it.
+Also, be conscious of where and how long you’ll wear it.
 Some shapewear is better for long-term wear than others, so if you’re worried about comfort, get something light that’s designed to be worn all day.